 From I-10 East, Exit 251: Take SR 14 (north) to Madison, go left (west) on U.S. 90 and follow signs.

-North Florida Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate in arts degrees, associate in science degrees, as well as career and technical certificates.
+North Florida Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate in arts degrees, associate in science degrees, and career and technical certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of North Florida Community College.

 North Florida Community College is dedicated to the concept of equal opportunity and access.
 In accordance with Federal and State laws, and College policy, NFCC does not discriminate in any of its policies, procedures or practices on the basis of age, color, sex, religion, national origin, race, creed, marital status, genetic information, or physical/mental disability.
 Inquiries regarding equity issues of any nature may be directed to Denise Bell, Equity Coordinator, 325 NW Turner Davis Drive, Madison, FL 32340, Telephone 850-973-9481 or email Equity@nfcc.edu.